xcruxiex/BBDThemes/Fixes/README.md

 How to import a fix?

+The @import line must be at the top and if other imports, grouped together.

 @import url(**url here is the one you copy once you click *Here* below**); is the fixes url.

 DO NOT REPLACE ANY URLS IN THE FILE, INSTEAD PASTE IT BELOW THE ORIGINAL ONE(S).